The Maven Meter: MGM Macau Casino & Hotel

 Square Eight is located opposite the casino floor and stays open 24/7.

 Pastry Bar – I walked by the the Pastry Bar a million times and thought they only sold desserts, but I was way wrong.
-The menu is actually quite substantial, with soup, salad, sandwiches, curry, pizza and pasta all available.
-The standard prices for any dish falls under $100 while breakfast is just $58.
-There’s also a 4 course set available for $120, while afternoon tea is $288 for 2 people.
+The menu is actually quite substantial, with soup, salad, sandwiches, pizza and pasta all available.
+Dishes tend to hang around $100, with soup $65 to $100, sandwiches $95 to $155 and noodles and rice $105 to $135.
+In the morning, three different egg choices are $85 to $105, while pasta is $95 and pizza $100 to $140.

-On the left side of the Patisserie they also sell a lot of almonds, nuts, ginseng, and chocolate.
+On the left side of the Patisserie they also sell a lot of coffee, dates, honey, cookies and beef sauce.

 MGM MACAU POOL